gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

    Settings Editor running at http://localhost:8090

+This guide assumes the following profiles selection:

+- Core.
+- Frontend.
+- CI/CD.
+- On-premises.
+- Persistence - SQL.

-As a reference, this guide assumes the following profile selections and configuration:
+As a reference, this guide assumes the following configuration in each
+profile:

 - Core.